jbhopkins/bioxtasraw/docs/source/tutorial/s1_save.rst

 The written version of this tutorial follows:

 #.
 Select the subtracted GI scattering profile in the Profiles panel
-    and right click and on it and select “Save report.”
+    and right click on it and select “Save report.”

     |report_open_png|